timble/www.openpolice.be/_guides/digital-identiy.md

 ---
-layout: documentation
+layout: guides
-title: 12.
-Branding
+title: Digital identity
-rooturl: documentation
+rooturl: guides
-index: 12
 ---

 These guidelines provide you with the design specification to customize the [banner](#website-banner) on your website and guidance to improve your digital identity across [social media](#social-media) channels.